joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2020-11-10-am-now-sings-my-soul-psalm.md

 We know that
 sins crouched for us.

-We know that the devil sets his snares for our souls.
+We know that the devil
+  sets his snares for our souls.

-We know that the world beckons our hearts towards death.
+We know that the world
+  beckons our hearts towards death.

+But you alone are
+  worthy to be praised

+You alone are
+  holy and holy and holy

+You alone are
+  righteous
-But you alone are worthy to be praised.
-You alone are holy and holy and holy.
-You alone are righteous for there is none like you.
+  for there is none like you

 I will worship you

 I will give you praise

-I will sing of your wonderous works
+I will sing of your wondrous works

 I will marvel at your law